Hello, and welcome to the Clinic of Integrated Therapies.

 I just use my hands to ‘listen’ to your soft tissues and then help you, that’s all.

-Following a chat about medical history and reasons for attending, I proceed to treat people of all ages with acute and chronic pain using a variety of techniques including :-
+A session commences with chat about your medical history and reasons for attending, I then proceed to treat people of all ages with acute and chronic pain using a variety of techniques including :-

 - Targeted Trigger point Therapy – These points cause a lot of pain within a muscle group (and often elsewhere in the area – also often leading to joint movement impairment, such as shoulder pain, etc), and when found, can be incredibly sore or sensitive to the patient.
 As painful as they usually are to treat, they often provide rapid relief to the condition being treated.
 Don’t be put off by what you may have heard; Yes, trigger points are sore when treated initially, but they get less sore and more bearable as the treatment progresses, with demonstrable results by the end of the session in most cases.